Expert Theft Crime Lawyer in Jacksonville: Fight Charges & Defend Your Rights

 The Legal Fighter You Need

-When you or someone you love is facing the prospect of jail time, steep fines, and a lasting criminal record, you need a lawyer who understands how to fight and what it takes to win.
+When you or someone you love is facing the prospect of jail time, steep fines, and a lasting criminal record, you need a lawyer who understands how to fight and what it takes to succeed.
 Our founding partner, D. Scott Monroe, Esq, has been honored by the National Trial Lawyers Association as one of the top 100 trial attorneys in the country.
-And while past results can never guarantee future performance, it’s certainly worth noting that Attorney Monroe has never lost at trial.
+And while past results can never guarantee future performance, it's certainly worth noting that Attorney Monroe has never lost at trial.

-When you work with Monroe Law, you can count on getting counsel that will pursue every last possible avenue to protect your rights, reputation, and freedom.
+When you work with Monroe Law, you can count on getting counsel that will pursue every possible avenue to protect your rights, reputation, and freedom.

-Get the Jacksonville theft lawyer you need by calling us today at (904) 507-6194.
+Contact us to schedule your free consultation (904) 507-6194. with our Jacksonville theft crime lawyer you need by calling us today at (904) 507-6194.

 What Sets Us Apart From The Rest?